 The Danish Government established strict measures to prevent coronavirus from spreading.
 Everyone needs to comply with the measures or fines for violation of the ban will be filed.
 Social distancing is very important during this time, whether it is on the street, in grocery shops and during essential travels by public transport, with at least a 2-metre distance from others.

-- It is compulsory to wear face masks on public transport across the country
+- It is compulsory to wear face masks in all public space (supermarkets, public transport, etc.)

 - Schools, restaurants, theatres, cinemas and retail stores have recently reopened

-- Indoor sports halls, gyms, training centres, swimming pools and similar venues allowed to reopen, with training equipment to be be disinfected after each use
+- Indoor sports halls, gyms, training centers, swimming pools and similar venues closed.

 - Public transport only for essential journeys